Skip to content

 Facilitation plan Keeps session on track

-Stopwatch or timer Timebox conversations or measuring time performance of steps wihtin your VSM
+Stopwatch or timer Timebox conversations or measuring time performance of process blocks within your VSM

 Value Stream Mapping Supplemental Materials from Karen Martin & Mike Osterling.